 U.S. Immigration Medical Exam

-When you want to apply for a Green card or a permanent residency, you need to take the U.S. Immigration Medical Exam.
-The test is also mandatory for all family members looking to obtain a family-based green card.
+When you want to apply for a Green card or permanent residency, you must take the U.S. Immigration Medical Exam.
+The test is also mandatory for all family members seeking a family-based green card.
 In addition, you need to prove to the officials that you are healthy and pose no threats to the U.S. public.
-Not any physician or doctor can conduct the test, and you must pass it with the authorized ones.
+No physician or doctor can conduct the test, and you must pass it with the authorized ones.
 The doctor evaluates the following items in an applicant:

 Who can do the immigration medical exam?